Altinn/docs/CONTRIBUTING.md

 3. Edit any file in the `content`-folder or `static`-folder to get a new build of the site refreshed in your browser.

 ### Deploy
-Whenever changes are pushed to the docs-repository, an automatic build is triggered updating https://altinn.github.io/docs/
+Whenever changes are pushed to the docs-repository, a semi-automatic build is triggered updating https://altinn.github.io/docs/

 If you don't have write access to the docs-repo, you need to [create a fork](https://help.github.com/articles/fork-a-repo/) and submit a [pull request](https://help.github.com/articles/about-pull-requests/).